 Winifred Warren, Ph.D.
 1897

-The year 1997 marked the 100th anniversary of the American Philological Association's meeting held at Bryn Mawr.
+The year 1997 marked the 100th anniversary of the meeting of the Society for Classical Studies (then known as the American Philological Association, or the APA) held at Bryn Mawr.
 The Philadelphia Public Ledger of Thursday morning, July 8, 1897, proclaimed: "American Philologists: Interesting Papers Read at the Meetings Yesterday, Considerable Discussion Provoked."
 July 7, 1897, was apparently particularly sweltering by Philly's standards, but "notwithstanding the heat, the morning session" of the meeting was well-attended, with "some fifty members being present."
 At this meeting, the 29th annual session, Bryn Mawr professor Herbert Weir Smyth presented "The Study of Conjunctional Temporal Clauses in Thukydides," from the Bryn Mawr Ph.D. dissertation of Winifred Warren.

 Warren, born in Cambridge, Massachusetts, on January 3, 1870, attended public school in Cambridge, and received her bachelor's degree from Boston University in 1891.
 In 1893-94, she was a Fellow in Latin at Bryn Mawr, and in June 1894 received her MA from Boston University.
 Warren then continued her studies in Greek, Latin, and Sanskrit at Bryn Mawr, until the summer of 1896, when she was awarded a Mary E. Garrett European Fellowship.
 She spent the next year studying at the Universities of Munich and Berlin, where she attended the lectures of Diels and Wilamowitz (among others).
 Although not mentioned by the Public Ledger, it is quite significant to note that Warren was the first woman ever to have her paper presented at an APA convention.